MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-10-IoT-Enterprise-21H2.md

 With this latest release, we are enabling you to manage your Windows update experience with genericized update message strings and screen accent colors.

 ### Soft Real-Time
 Windows 10 soft real-time is a new feature with Windows 10 IoT Enterprise, version 21H2 that allows device makers to introduce soft real-time capabilities on their devices.
-Check out the following documentation to learn more: Soft-Real Time Overview, Device Configuration and Application Development.
+Check out the following documentation to learn more: [Soft-Real Time Overview](/windows/iot/iot-enterprise/soft-real-time/soft-real-time), [Device Configuration](/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device) and [Application Development](/windows/iot/iot-enterprise/soft-real-time/soft-real-time-application).

 ### Unified Write Filter (UWF) Updates
-With Windows 10 IoT Enterprise, version 21H2, there have been many improvements to Unified Write Filter.
+With Windows 10 IoT Enterprise, version 21H2, there have been many improvements to the [Unified Write Filter](/windows/iot/iot-enterprise/advanced-lockdown-features/unified-write-filter).

 1. Allowing UWF Swapfile (DISK Overlay) to be created and used on any volume
 2. Read Only Media Mode